 Czech Republic: Patrik Schick (Sampdoria)

-The overall top scorer in qualifying with ten goals – not to mention four assists – Schick has subsequently been involved in two of the senior side's European Qualifiers.
+The overall top scorer in qualifying with ten goals – not to mention four assists – Schick has subsequently been involved in several senior games, including European Qualifiers.
 The 20-year-old, who has an especially effective left foot, joined Sampdoria from Sparta Praha in the summer and struck against Juventus on his first start for the club.
 A good number of heavyweight European clubs are tracking his progress now.

 Italy: Domenico Berardi (Sassuolo)